observatorium/api/README.md

   -metrics.write.endpoint string
     	The endpoint against which to make write requests for metrics.
   -middleware.concurrent-request-limit int
-    	The limit that controls number of currently processed requests at a time across all tenants. (default 10000) -middleware.rate-limiter.grpc-address string
+    	The limit that controls the number of concurrently processed requests across all tenants. (default 10000) -middleware.rate-limiter.grpc-address string
     	The gRPC Server Address against which to run rate limit checks when the rate limits are specified for a given tenant.
 If not specified, local, non-shared rate limiting will be used.
   -rbac.config string